vashpan/isbench/README.md

 ## Benchmarks

 Don't expect anything complex, they are mostly here just to make "some" non-trivial work done by the CPU.
+Score is calculated against i486DX4 CPU running on Windows NT 3.5.

 ### Random numbers